 Precision Outside Corner

 For the most subtle corner trim, we have our Precision Outside Corner trim.
 This component does not leave a lot of room for error but in return has the most seamless and clean appearance.
 Planks must be mitered at a 45° angle and hard fastened onto the trim.
-Due to the hard fastening onto the trim, an expansion trim must be used within the next 6 ft. from the precision trim to allow space for the expansion and contraction of the plank.
+Due to the hard fastening onto the trim, a component that allows for expansion (expansion trim, return, another corner transition, etc.) must be used within the next 6 ft. from the precision trim to allow space for the expansion and contraction of the plank.

 Craftsman Outside Corner